17. Pittsburgh Steelers – Tyler Eifert TE, Notre Dame

 The Bengals could really use help at safety, where they ended up starting Chris Crocker who was sitting on a couch at home when the season started.
 Cyrpien has every ability you want from a safety and can start day 1.

-23. Minnesota Vikings — Xavier Rhodes CB, Florida State
+23. Minnesota Vikings — Desmond Trufant CB, Washington

 With the release of Antoine Winfield the Vikings need some talent at the CB position.
-Rhodes is a big CB who has enough speed to keep up with WRs in the NFL.
+Trufant showed at the combine he has the speed to keep up with WRs in the NFL.
 Plays the ball physical in the air, but needs to improve in the run game.